 Criterion-related validity is the degree to which performance on a criterion measure (i.e., Acadience Reading K-6) can be estimated from performance on an assessment (i.e., Acadience RAN).
 Evidence of validity is measured as a correlation between the assessment and the criterion.
 Concurrent validity estimates how well student performance on the assessment is related to performance on the criterion when both measures are given at roughly the same time.
-Predictive validity estimates how well student performance on the assessment predicts student performance on the criterion given at a later time.
+Predictive validity estimates how well student performance on the criterion given at a later time.